Sh4bbY/dojo/README.md

 ```

 Once this is done you should be able to run the following npm tasks:
-- `yarn test`: runs the test-suite for unit-tests
+- `yarn test`: runs test-suites for all unit-tests
-- `yarn playground`: run nodemon and watch for changes
+- `yarn playground`: run nodemon on file `./src/playground.ts` and watch for changes
 - `yarn lint`: run static code checks